Ayushi-Sharma/movies-Listing/README.md

 # movies-Listing

-Simple App in Vaniila Javascript to display Movies Listing using external APIs and also sort the data.
+Simple App in Vaniila Javascript to display Movies Listing using external APIs and also sort the data by Title & Year of Release.